Overview

 At checkout: The buyer's payment method is authorized (not charged)

-If cancelled: The authorization is voided β no charge to the buyer
+If cancelled: The authorization is voided.
+No charge to the buyer.

 This model provides buyer protection (payment is captured only on confirmed receipt) and seller protection (authorized payment captured on confirmed delivery).